Love Island 2020 cast - meet the full line-up of singletons looking for love

 Instagram: @rebeccagormleyx

-Miss Newcastle 2018, Rebecca, is keen to make her mark on the villa and set her sights on three boys already in couples.
+Miss Newcastle 2018, Rebecca, is keen to make her mark on the villa has already made two islanders’ hearts race.
 As she promises to make them laugh, can humour win her the dream man?

 Connagh Howard